The story of the labradoodle begins in Australia.

 Thinking about adding a labradoodle to your pack?
 Do your research on these intelligent dogs first and find reputable breeders or rescue groups to avoid buying dogs from puppy mills!
 Labradoodle-dogs.net is great resource for all things labradoodle.

 Is there a labradoodle in your life?
-Show and tell us in the comments section below!
+Tell us on the Wide Open Pets Facebook page!